 Although cancer of the vulva can include malignancies growing anywhere on the external female genitalia, vulvar cancer is most often found on the inner edges of the labia minora or majora (the inner or outer lips of the vulva, respectively) or the clitoris.
 In early stages, cancerous growths on the vulva can appear as pink, red, or white bumps that look similar to warts or rough patches of skin.
 Other signs that need to be checked by a gynecologist include:

 - Growths on or near the opening of the vagina

 - Rashes, warts, or sores that won't heal

 - Unusual genital itching, burning, pain, bleeding, or discharge

 - Color changes or irritation of the skin around the vagina that lasts longer than two weeks

-The exact cause(s) of vulvar cancer is unknown, but it's more common in women who have HPV (human papillomavirus, which can cause genital warts) and/or HIV/AIDS.
-Older women are also at increased risk, as are those who have a history of other genital cancers, smoking, lichen sclerosis (a disorder that can cause the vulvar skin to become thin, white, crinkly, and itchy), or melanoma or unusual moles on non-vulvar skin.
-Hypertension, diabetes mellitus, and obesity coexist in up to 25% of vulvar cancer patients, but aren't considered independent risk factors.
-Women who do have risk factors for, or are worried about, vulvar cancer may want to discuss these risks with their women's health care provider.
+The exact cause(s) of vulvar cancer is unknown, but it's more common in females who have HPV (human papillomavirus, which can cause genital warts) or HIV/AIDS.
+Older females are also at increased risk, as are those who have a history of other genital cancers, smoking, lichen sclerosis (a disorder that can cause the vulvar skin to become thin, white, crinkly, and itchy), or melanoma or unusual moles on non-vulvar skin.
+Hypertension, diabetes mellitus, and obesity coexist in up to 25 percent of vulvar cancer patients, but aren't considered independent risk factors.
+Those who do have risk factors for, or are worried about, vulvar cancer may want to discuss these risks with their health care provider.
 Getting an annual pelvic exam that includes an inspection of the external genitalia for any discoloration or skin changes is also a good idea, particularly if you have had a history of abnormal pap smears.